hyperware-ai/hyperware-book/README.md

-# Kinode Book
+# Hyperware Book

-"Rust Book"-style introduction and documentation for Kinode OS.
+"Rust Book"-style introduction and documentation for Hyperware.

 ## To build: